 Get professional advice from a property solicitor

-Read and understand all and any terms and conditions before signing up to a mortgage for which you might fall liable
+Read and understand all and any terms and conditions before signing up to a mortgage you are named on

 Make sure your child gets the best mortgage deal available to them with your help